Grace Chapella: Early life

+Grace Chapella "White Squash Blossom" was born on February 14, 1874, in Tewa Village, Iwinge, on the First Mesa of the Hopi Reservation in Arizona.
+She was a member of the Bear Clan.
 As a small child, Chapella learned pottery techniques from her mother, TaTung Pawbe and from her neighbor Nampeyo.
 Her father, Toby Wehe, was a traditional farmer.

+Chapella was part of the first group of children taken to Keams Canyon to attend school there.
+She married trader Tom Pavatea.
+While at Keams Canyon, she met and married her second husband, John Mahkewa, with whom she had three children and adopted her deceased sister's four children.

+In the early 20th century, Chapella's mother was killed by a falling rock when digging for coal to fire pottery.
+Her father died shortly after.

 Art career

-In the early 20th century, Chapella sold her pottery at the trading post established by Tom Polacca who was also a Tewa from First Mesa.
-Tom Polacca first encouraged her to sign her work.
+In the early 20th century, Chapella became an accomplished potter.
+Her off-white pots gained her the name "The White Pottery Lady" and were asked for specifically by tourists.
+She sold her pottery at the trading post established by Tom Polacca who was also a Tewa from First Mesa.
+Tom Polacca first encouraged her to sign her work, which was uncommon at the time.

-Chapella was the subject of study by anthropologist Gene Weltfish.
-Her artwork is part of the permanent collection of the Brooklyn Museum.

 Personal life

 In 1927, Chapella became the first Hopi to travel by airplane, when she flew to a pottery demonstration.

 From 1917 to 1955, Chapella worked as the cook for the Polacca Day School.
+Due to the long walk, she built a house near the school, the first non-governmental house in Polacca.
+Chapella would go on long walks to gather wild greens for food and tea, also collecting pottery shards she found.
+She would grind smaller shards to use as temper and keep larger shards as inspiration.
+These larger shards included the rain bird and butterfly/moth; the butterfly is now considered to "belong especially to Grace's family" and is used by several of her descendants in their own pottery.

-In 1955 when Grace retired, the school personnel gave her a water spigot for her yard.
+In 1955 when Chapella retired, the school personnel gave her a water spigot for her yard.
 At that time, plumbing was not common in Polacca, and Grace was the first person to have running water available at a private home.

+Legacy

+Chapella was the subject of study by anthropologist Gene Weltfish and ethno-archeologist Michael Stanislawski.
+Her artwork is part of the permanent collection of the Brooklyn Museum.

 Several of her descendants also became potters.
+Chapella's work has become highly collectable.

+In 1988, Chapella was inducted into the Arizona Women's Hall of Fame.